 SOUTHERN UNION STATE COMMUNITY COLLEGE complies with non-discriminatory regulations under Title VI, Title VII, and Title IX. of the Civil Rights Act of 1964; Title IX Educational Amendment of 1972; and Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.
 Inquiries concerning this policy may be directed to the ADA Coordinator ext.
 5351.
-Grievance Procedure Forms are available in the President's or Vice-President's Office, at ext.
-5352.
+Grievance Procedure Forms are available in the President's Office, at ext.
+5352 and online at www.suscc.edu.